ericclack/pygamezero_pacman/doc/part2.rst

 .. code:: python

     def update():
-        # In order to go in direction dx, dy their must be no wall that way
+        # In order to go in direction dx, dy there must be no wall that way
         if '=' not in blocks_ahead_of_pacman(pacman.dx, 0):
             pacman.x += pacman.dx
         if '=' not in blocks_ahead_of_pacman(0, pacman.dy):